Rodger was a fairly healthy and typical toddler until he began to show signs of environmental allergies and asthma around three years of age.

 The Meds Begin

-Four medications for Rodger’s symptoms seemed like an awful lot at the time, but Celia just wanted her son to get better, so she complied with the physician’s recommendations.
+Four medications for Rodger’s symptoms seemed like an awful lot at the time, but I just wanted my son to get better, so I complied with the physician’s recommendations.

 About a month later, Rodger developed another cold, with the same symptoms: runny nose, congestion, wheezing and cough.

-They went back to the pediatrician’s office where they were given Xopanex, Rynatan, and this time they were given a new drug, Nasonex (another corticosteroid).
+We went back to the pediatrician’s office where wewere given Xopanex, Rynatan, and this time they were given a new drug, Nasonex (another corticosteroid).

 Singular is a popular, although somewhat controversial, drug as the FDA put out a warning in 2008 due to an increased number of reports of suicidal behaviors among users of Singulair.

-Celia was told by her pediatrician to give Rodger Singulair every day to prevent symptoms of asthma and allergies.
-Rodger took Singulair (and some of the other medications intermittently) for nearly two years.
+I was told by my pediatrician to give Rodger Singulair every day to prevent symptoms of asthma and allergies; Rodger took Singulair (and some of the other medications intermittently) for nearly two years.

-Additionally, Rodger’s allergist told Celia that Rodger would probably have his allergies and cough for life and that she should consider immunotherapy, a treatment that would require Rodger to get weekly allergy shots for the rest of his life.
+Additionally, Rodger’s allergist told me that Rodger would probably have his allergies and cough for life and that she should consider immunotherapy – a treatment that would require Rodger to get weekly allergy shots for the rest of his life.

-This suggestion, combined with the overwhelming number of medications that were prescribed to address Rodger’s symptoms, began to make Celia feel weary about conventional medicine’s approach to allergies and asthma.
+This suggestion, combined with the overwhelming number of medications that were prescribed to address Rodger’s symptoms, began to make me feel weary about conventional medicine’s approach to allergies and asthma.

-Celia knew that her son was being drawn into a vicious cycle of pharmaceutical dependency and she was determined to find another way to help him.
+I knew that my son was being drawn into a vicious cycle of pharmaceutical dependency, and I was determined to find another way to help him.

 Not long after Rodger began his BioSET treatments, he ate walnuts in a cookie and experienced no allergic reaction, and he was off of all of his asthma and allergy medications with no further symptoms.